allermedia/accessibility-scanner/ReadMe.md

 ---

-## Status

-**Early Version:**
-This project currently supports a single website/configuration (`prenumerera`).
-To support more sites (e.g. `allerservice`), duplicate the pattern (scanner test file + URLs file) and adjust imports as needed.
-Multi-site support will be streamlined in future versions.

----

 ## Features

-* Automated accessibility scanning for all URLs in the environment file.
+- Automated accessibility scanning for all URLs found in a site's sitemap.
-* Environments: test, staging, production.
+- Supports environments: test, staging, production.
-* Cookie consent auto-accept.
+- Cookie consent auto-accept and login flow for protected pages (Prenumerera only).
-* Grouped, detailed HTML report in `/artifacts`.
+- Grouped, detailed HTML report in `/artifacts`.

 ---